Toward Compact Deep Neural Networks via Energy-Aware Pruning: Experiments

-\textbf{ResNet-56/110} The residual connection of the ResNet is consists of an element-wise add layer, requiring the same input shape.
-For this reason, pruning on ResNet needs to be carefully managed compared to pruning other conventional sequential model.
+The residual connection of the ResNet is consists of an element-wise add layer, requiring the same input shape.
+For this reason, pruning on ResNet needs to be carefully managed compared to pruning plain networks.
 To equalize those inputs of the element-wise add operation of the ResNet, we prune common indices of the connected convolutional layer.
 By using the nuclear-norm based pruning method and the above pruning strategy, we could yield a faster and smaller model than the other approaches.

 Initial Top-1 accuracies of ResNet-56 / 110 are 93.26 / 93.50\% with 125.49 / 252.89 million of FLOPs and 0.85 / 1.72 million of parameters, respectively.
-Compared to the baseline ResNet-56 model and the compressed model by previous pruning approaches, the pruned model with the proposed method achieves 0.87\% higher performance but with similar compression and acceleration rate (40.4\% of FLOPs and 45.9\% of parameters).
-Most of the conventional pruning approaches could not exceed the performance of the original model except HRank (93.52\% of Top-1 accuracy).
-However, the compression and acceleration ratio of Hrank is comparatively low (29.3\% of FLOPs and 16.8\% of parameters).
-On the other hand, the proposed method could exceed the original performance (94.13\%) with similar or more acceleration and compression rate (40.4\% of FLOPs and 45.9\% of parameters reduced).
+The compressed model with the proposed pruned approaches achieves 0.87\% higher performance, while it assures a similar compression and acceleration rate with conventional approaches (40.4\% of FLOPs and 45.9\% of parameters).
+Most of the conventional pruning approaches could not exceed the original performance except HRank (93.52\% of Top-1 accuracy), which only accelerate and compress 29.3\% of FLOPs and 16.8\% of parameters.

 Furthermore, the compressed ResNet-110 also outperforms the baseline model by 1.11\% with 40.8\% of acceleration rate and 52.9\% of compression rate.
 Similar to ResNet-56, the NN based pruning method achieves the highest performance on ResNet-110 with a similar acceleration and compression ratio.
 On the other hand, the conventional pruning approaches yield around 92.55\% - 94.23\% of Top-1 accuracies while the pruned model contains around up to 0.70 - 1.16 million of compressed parameters and 105.70 - 155 million of accelerated FLOPs.
 Similar to the compressed model of the proposed method, HRank also outperforms the baseline accuracy, but with the larger and slower model compared to our method.
 In conclusion, the compressed model of the proposed method outperforms the baseline of both ResNet-56/110, which has the potential to be compressed or accelerated more without performance deterioration.